kergoth/dotfiles/vim/bundle/ale/README.md

 ### 2.vi Hovering

-ALE supports "hover" information for printing brief information about symbols at the cursor taken from LSP linters with the `ALEHover` command.
+ALE supports "hover" information for printing brief information about symbols at the cursor taken from Language Server Protocol linters and `tsserver` with the `ALEHover` command.

 See `:help ale-hover` for more information.